Last updated: 12/01/2012

 4G is the term coined by the cellular carriers to refer to the new/next generation of transmission standards for cellular voice and data.
 While what is currently available is not truly 4G by definition of the standards bodies, it is still marketed as 4G to represent the fact that it requires new equipment, and is significantly faster than the current 3G technology.
 Effective actual speeds of Verizon LTE have been seen in use up to 42 mbps.
 This is actual use - not theoretical.
 As the systems become loaded Verizon says the expected speeds will be in the 5-12 mbps area (downloads), or perhaps a little faster.
 Still quite fast compared to today's 3G speeds, which average in use up to 1.2 mbps or so.
 I have personally seen Verizon 4G running at 32 mbps, and commonly see 12 - 15 mbps.

 If you are a current Verizon user of the 3G system Verizon has made moving to 4G attractive by pricing a 5GB/month 4G data service at $50 ($10 cheaper than your current 3G service).
 This can save you money if you are on a 5GB contract and not grandfathered into the unlimited plan.
 If you move to the 4G plan, even with an overage of 1GB for a month (total use 6GB) you would only pay your regular $60, since data overages on the 4G plan are $10/1 GB.
 Not a bad deal.
 And you can get 10 GB for $80.
-The 4G aircards work on the 3G system with your current antennas and amps, but if you want those same capabilities on the 4G system you need additional equipment - which is not yet available, but should be by December 2012.
+The 4G aircards work on the 3G system with your current antennas and amps, but if you want those same capabilities on the 4G system you need additional equipment - the Wilson Sleek is the only 4G amplifier I would recommend at the current time (review link at the top of page).
 Keep that in mind.
+If you use much data moving to the 4G network is probably what you want to do.
+The speed is impressive and the network is virtually everywhere now.
+Look at the pricing tradeoffs from your older plan, though.

 Sprint users can get unlimited 4G for $60 a month and fall back to 5GB of 3G on that plan.
 So if you frequent a 4G Sprint area that is a great bargain.
 Most people will consume more data on 4G because of the available speeds.
 But if you are most often in a 3G Sprint area you get no real benefit from the 4G pricing plan, and Verizon would be a better deal.
 And history has shown that Verizon will roll out the network faster and more broadly than Sprint - another factor to keep in mind.

 The cellular companies constantly change pricing plans.
 Verizon's "tiered"-structure data plan is shown below.
 3G modems are not shown in the chart, but are still priced at $50/5GB for current users.
 New users have to go to 4G and the shared data plan.
-I included this only to give you an idea of the data plan structure - you need to go look at the Verizon plans directly on their site when researching your best option.
+I included this only to give you an idea of the data plan structure - you need to go look at the Verizon plans directly on their website when researching your best option.
 If you are on this plan you can remain on it.
 But new customers must go to the newer "Shared Data" plan, described below.
+This stuff keeps changing - this is just an example of the shared plan structure.

 Shared Data Plans